fau-masters-collected-works-cgarbin/regression-no-libraries/README.md

 - `deactivate` (Linux or Mac) or `.\env\Scripts\deactivate` (Windows)
 - `source env/bin/activate` (Linux or Mac) or `.\env\Scripts\activate` (Windows)
 - `jupyter lab`

-## How the code is organized

-The code is organized in these files:

-- `ridge_regression.ipynb`: The Jupyter notebook with the code to run the ridge regression experiments and display the results, including the graphs.
-- `elastic_net_regression.ipynb`: The Jupyter notebook with the code to run the elastic net regression experiments and display the results, including the graphs.
-- `ridge.py`: The code to calculate coefficients using ridge regression.
-- `elastic_net.py`: The code to calculate coefficients using elastic net regression.
-- `utils.py`: Supporting functions, e.g. read a dataset from a CSV file, scale and center matrices, split matrices into folds, etc.
-- `test`: The code to test the utility functions and the regression code.
-- `data`: The datasets used in the experiments.

 ## Testing code changes